Open collaboration: Definition

 Riehle et al. define open collaboration as collaboration based on three principles of egalitarianism, meritocracy, and self-organization.
 Levine and Piretula define open collaboration as "any system of innovation or production that relies on goal-oriented yet loosely coordinated participants who interact to create a product (or service) of economic value, which they make available to contributors and noncontributors alike."
 This definition captures multiple instances, all joined by similar principles.
 For example, all of the elements — goods of economic value, open access to contribute and consume, interaction and exchange, purposeful yet loosely coordinated work — are present in an open source software project, in Wikipedia, or in a user forum or community.
 They can also be present in a commercial website that is based on user-generated content.
 In all of these instances of open collaboration, anyone can contribute and anyone can freely partake in the fruits of sharing, which are produced by interacting participants who are loosely coordinated.

+Dimensions

+Inclusion

+Inclusion can require a balance to maintain open collaboration, exclusion may enable a better inclusion such as by removing harmful members.
+Open practices can unintentionally lead to exclusion, favouring participants with more resources, whose work is more visible, or who share a majority time zone.